Paul Kelly (fighter): Ultimate Fighting Championship

 Kelly then looked to bounce back, against Matt Veach on the UFC 112 card in Abu Dhabi.
 At 3:41 of the second round, Kelly pulled off a guillotine choke submission and was victorious.

 This was then intended to be followed up with a fight against Jacob Volkmann at the UFC 116 prelims, on 3 July.
 However, the fight was moved on 1 August, to the UFC Live: Jones vs. Matyushenko card due to visa issues forcing him out of the 116 card.
 Volkmann went on to defeat Kelly via unanimous decision (all judges scoring the bout 30–27).

 Kelly was expected to face Gabe Ruediger on 20 November 2010, at UFC 123.
 However, Ruediger was forced out of the bout with a groin injury.
 Ruediger was replaced by TUF 12 competitor TJ O'Brien.
 After initially struggling to hit O'Brien's chin, due to the height disadvantage, Kelly was able to connect and dropped O'Brien with a combination.
 Later in the second round, Kelly secured a crucifix and hit O'Brien with multiple elbows, resulting in a TKO stoppage.

 Kelly was expected to face Sam Stout on 5 February 2011, at UFC 126, but Stout was forced from the bout with an injury and replaced by Donald Cerrone.
 Kelly lost to Cerrone via submission due to a rear-naked choke.
 Although he lost, the performance earned him and Cerrone Fight of the Night honors.

 In the aftermath of his loss to Cerrone, Kelly was released from the promotion, leaving the company with a 5–4 record.

 Post UFC

 Kelly was expected to face Afakasi Sione at UCMMA 21 in England on 25 June.
 However, due to an injury Kelly had to withdraw from the bout.

 Kelly was expected to fight at Legacy FC 9 on 16 December 2011 against Jeff Rexroad.
-However, Kelly pulled out of the fight due to visa issues and has been replaced by Efrain Escudero, However, Efrain was re-signed to the UFC, causing him to withdraw from the bout.
+However, Kelly pulled out of the fight due to visa issues and has been replaced by Efraín Escudero, However, Efrain was re-signed to the UFC, causing him to withdraw from the bout.